google/cadvisor/docs/application_metrics.md

 }
 ```

+If you only want to collect a subset of metrics from an endpoint, you can specify which metrics to collect via the `metrics_config` parameter.

-Another sample config that collects only selected metrics:
+This sample config only collects only the `scheduler_binding_latency`, `scheduler_e2e_scheduling_latency` and `scheduling_algorithm_latency` metrics from the endpoint:

 ```
 {